wirenboard/wirenboard/README.md

 first.

-The development environment consists "host" environment which is Debian "jessie" Linux image used to build Python noarch packages, Go-based packages such as `wb-rules` and `wb-mqtt-confed` and `wb-mqtt-homeui` frontend.
+The development environment consists "host" environment which is Debian "stretch" Linux image used to build Python noarch packages, Go-based packages such as `wb-rules` and `wb-mqtt-confed` and `wb-mqtt-homeui` frontend.
 It also contains qemu chroot environment used to build C++-based armel and armhf packages such as those from